TheDevGuyMarc/Infernal/docs/TechnicalDebt.md

 - [ ] Prepare default language files for localization manager in english, german and japanese
 - [ ] Integrate the localization manager more in Infernal itself (it shouldn't be only an external API)
 - [ ] It is nice to have multiple log files, but try to categorize them and then consolidate them
+- [ ] Think about activation flags for logging and general debug output because we won't want to print thousands of lines in the shell all the time